Thomas-Mildner/KP-DataBinding/LectureNotes.md

 <div class="form-group" :class="{'has-error': errors.has('email') }" >
     <label class="control-label" for="email">Email</label>
     <!--
-      `v-valicate` is a special attribute to mark that the value has to be validated by the rules declared within the `data-rules` attribute -->
+      `v-validate` is a special attribute to mark that the value has to be validated by the rules declared within the `data-rules` attribute -->
     <input v-model="email"